songguriuk/GeometricalCalculation/README.md

 # GeometricalCalculation
 ## Overview
 This service is to implement simple triangle Calculation based on given two scalar information - base and height.
 Used framework is Web api.
 Test cases are added in wiki page however it isn't implemented as lack of time.
-I am supposed to use Specflow so I also added imcompleted test client project too.

 ## Instruction
 * Please download visualStudio 2013 community. here: